memgraph/docs/docs/how-to-guides/config-logs.md

 ## Linux

-This section of the how-to guide will explain how to change the configuration file and access logs if you are using Memgraph DB with WSL, Ubuntu, Debian or RPM package.
+This section of the how-to guide will explain how to change the configuration file and access logs if you are using MemgraphDB with WSL, Ubuntu, Debian or RPM package.

 ### Configuring Memgraph